-Figure 6- Table of the resident's population for Lingwood & Burlingham (2011) and mid-year estimates in (2020) (Sourced: ONS, 2021; Nomis, 2021)
+Figure 7- Table of the resident's population for Lingwood & Burlingham (2011) and mid-year estimates in (2020) (Sourced: ONS, 2021; Nomis, 20213)

-- 31. As explained in the HNA, different data sources are used for accuracy to understand different elements of housing.
+- 32. As explained in the HNA, different data sources are used for accuracy to understand different elements of housing.
 The Valuation Office Agency (VOA) data is used for dwelling type and is available at Lower Super Output Area (LSOA) level.
 As the parish aligns with two LSOAs, the VOA data is representative of the parish.
-As shown in Figure 7: - The dominant dwelling type is bungalows, almost half of all properties, followed by semi-detached. - The Parish has a significantly higher proportion of bungalows (46.7%) than Broadland (31.7%) and England (9.4%). - The proportion of terraces and flats have stayed at a very low percentage, less than 1%.
+As shown in Figure 8: - The dominant dwelling type is bungalows, almost half of all properties, followed by semi-detached. - The Parish has a significantly higher proportion of bungalows (46.7%) than Broadland (31.7%) and England (9.4%).

-&lt;sup>2 National Planning Policy Framework (publishing.service.gov.uk)
+2 National Planning Policy Framework (publishing.service.gov.uk)

-&lt;sup>3 Parish Population estimates for mid-2011 to mid-2020 based on best-fitting of output areas to Parishes - Office for National Statistics (ons.gov.uk)
+3 Parish Population estimates for mid-2011 to mid-2020 based on best-fitting of output areas to Parishes - Office for National Statistics (ons.gov.uk)